SURI Toothbrush review: How 2.0 fixed my biggest issue

 I don’t cover my website with adverts because I want you to enjoy your time here!
 However, this post may contain links to products and services I genuinely like.
 If you make a purchase through these links I may earn a small commission (at no cost to you) which keeps this website alive, and me fed!

-I have been on a long journey to find an eco-friendly electric toothbrush that not only cleans effectively but also stands the test of time.
+I’ve been on a long journey to find an eco-friendly electric toothbrush that not only cleans effectively but also stands the test of time.
 After all, what’s the point of an ‘eco-friendly’ toothbrush if you have to replace it every few months?
 (Yes, I’m looking at you, Georganics!)

 TL;DR